-How to Create a Balanced Diet for Women
+How to Create a Healthy Diet for Women

 Diets for women are not primarily weight-loss focused, but formulated to offer the most opportune nutrients for a happier, healthier life!

 Diets for women are not primarily weight loss-focused, but formulated to offer the most opportune nutrients for a happier healthier life.

 How to Create a Healthy, Balanced Diet for Women

 Standing as a general guide for long-standing diets, women should:

 • Balance meals and snacks with whole grains, fruits and veggies, lean and plant-based proteins, milk and dairy products, and healthy fat sources.

 • Consume approximately three balanced meals daily, along with protein and fiber-filled snacks as needed.